-Response: Acknowledged.
-The project is designed to provide adequate sanitary sewer services.
+Response: The future project will be designed to provide adequate sanitary sewer services.

 J. Schools.
 For all development including residential units, the applicant shall be required to mitigate the impact of such development on public school facilities in accordance with the Broward County Land Development Code or section 47-38C.
 Educational Mitigation, as applicable and shall provide documentation to the city that such education mitigation requirement has been satisfied.